bahrus/TSON/README.md

 //newValue
 ```

-But if we first clone referencerObject, using JSON or simple TSON, we break the connection with the referenceObject
+But if we first clone referencerObject, using JSON or simple TSON, we break the connection with the referenceObject:

 ```javascript
 const referenceObject = {